-- 5. Re-install shelves (or peg hook assemblies if applicable).
-Be aware that differing shelf configurations will affect energy consumption and case performance.
-If shelf fillers are included, see Appendix K for installation instructions.
-If peg hook assemblies are included, see Appendix L for installation instructions. - 6.
-Properly align the front panels as needed, then install the front panel trim (supplied). - 7.
-Install rear sill joint trim (if applicable). - 8.
-The "J" rail may be pre-installed at the factory or shipped loose with the case.
-If it is pre-installed, simply loosen the screws holding the "J" rail in place to allow it to slide down and fit flush with the floor.
-Re-tighten screws.
-If it is shipped loose, attach the "J" rail to the base horse with the screws provided. - Install lower front panel or upper kickplate retainer (if included).
+Fig. 5 Cornice joints

+8. Properly align the front panels as needed, then install the front panel trim (supplied).

+Fig. 6 "J" rail installation

+- 9. The "J" rail (Fig. 6) is shipped attached to the case as shown.
+Loosen screws holding "J" rail to allow it to slide down and fit flush with the floor.
+Re-tighten screws. - 10.
+If cases are equipped with contour front panels, the upper kickplate retainer is shipped loose in the case.
+When installing the upper kickplate retainer, be sure it is positioned behind the lip on the front panel. - 11.
 Insert top of kickplate into the kickplate retainer.
-Slide the kickplate up into the retainer, then down onto the "J" rail (Fig. 5).
-The bottom of the kickplate fits over the extruding "lip" of the "J" rail.
+Slide the kickplate up into the retainer, then down onto the "J" rail (Fig. 7).
+Be certain that the bottom of the kickplate is fitted over extruding "lip" of the "J" rail.

-Fig. 5 Kickplate installation
+Fig. 7 Kickplate installation

-- Install end kickplates with screws provided and insert plug buttons. - 11.
-If the case is outfitted with a polymer bumper, insert the nose bumper into the open bumper channel, up to 96 feet.
-Hillphoenix recommends leaving an additional 6 inches of nose bumper at the ends to allow for shrinkage during the first 24-48 hours following case start-up-after sufficient time has passed, cut away the excess bumper for final fit and finish.
-Be certain to use an appropriate cutting tool (tubing- or PVC-cutter) to ensure a smooth cut.
+- 12. Install accent bumper into pre-attached bumper track and snap into place. - 13.
+Insert nose bumper into master bumper channel (Fig. 8).
+Roll nose bumper into channel along entire lineup, up to 96'.
+We recommend leaving an additional 6" of nose bumper at the ends to allow for shrinkage during the first 24-48 hours following case start-up. - 14.
+After sufficient time has passed to allow for bumper shrinkage, cut away the excess bumper for final fit and finish.
+Be certain to use an appropriate cutting tool (tubing- or PVC-cutter) to ensure a smooth cut. - 15.
+If case top fascia is included, see Appendix G for installation instructions. - 16.
+If electric display modules are included, see Appendix H for installation instructions.